egdelgadillo/express-shopping-list/README.md

 # express-shopping-list

-Hello World-style Express.JS CRUD shopping list application.
+Javascript-only Hello World-style Express.JS CRUD shopping list application.
 Proof-of-concept application using the Express.JS framework on Node.JS and Handlebars as HTML template handler, and MongoDB as a database.
 The application was deployed to Heroku and the database was deployed on cloud.mongodb.com

 [Live Demo](https://expressshoppinglist.herokuapp.com/)